r0b0/debian-installer/README.md

  - **The installer will take over your whole disk**
  - Bookworm (debian 12) only
  - Amd64 with EFI only
+ - No support for swap partition at the moment
  - The installer is in english only
  - At the moment, only KDE Plasma installer is available.